BMFI's Film Studies Library

 Q: Okay, so I've emailed my book request.
 What happens now?

 A: The BMFI Business Office is located in BMFI (824 W. Lancaster Ave. in Bryn Mawr).
-As you walk up the atrium from the street entrance, the Business Office is on your right, across from the Box Office.
-Enter the Business Office and inform whoever greets you that you are there to pick up your library book(s).
+As you walk up the atrium from the street entrance, there is an elevator on your left before you reach the Box Office.
+Take it to the second floor and exit to the left.
+Enter the Office and inform whoever greets you that you are there to pick up your library book(s).

 Q: Where do I return borrowed books?